SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/build-vm/README.md

 2. Install Vagrant
 3. Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 4. Install VirtualBox
-5. Download all files from [build-vm](https://github.com/SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/tree/master/build-vm) to local machine.
+5. Download __Vagrantfile__ from [build-vm](https://github.com/SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/tree/master/build-vm) to local machine.
-6. Open a command line/teminal window and go to build-vm folder
+6. Open a command line/teminal window and go to folder where __Vagrantfile__ is located
 7. Run "__vagrant up__"
 8. If prompted in VirtualBox GUI, enter credentials:
 username: __vagrant__
 password: __vagrant__

 **Note:** It may take several minutes to download and configure the VM for use.
-Please wait until "__vagrant up__" finishes execution before working on GUI.
+Please wait until "__vagrant up__" finishes execution and the box reboots before working in the GUI.

 Verification
 -----
-1. Open terminal in Virtalbox gui
-2. type java -version
-3. Verify OpenJDK 7 has been successfully installed
-4. Verify link to Eclipse titled Eclipse_link has been placed on desktop
-5. Double click link to run Eclipse
+1. Wait for box to configure and reboot
+2. Eclipse will automatically start upon reboot